Does Gender Matter? Towards Fairness in Dialogue Systems: Introduction

 Dialogue systems are often built based on real human conversational data through machine learning especially deep learning techniques \cite{DBLP:conf/acl/ShangLL15,serban2016building,hvred}.
 Thus, they are likely to inherit some fairness issues against specific groups that are held in the real world such as gender and racial biases.
-Examples of gender and racial biases we observed from one popular dialog model are demonstrated in Table~\ref{tab:intro}.
-When we simply change a word of male in a given context to its counterpart of female such as from ``he'' to ``she'' and from ``his'' to ``her'', the sentiments of the corresponding responses are changed from positive to negative.
-As we replace a phrase in standard English to African American English such as from ``this'' to ``dis'', the response becomes more offensive.
-Since the goal of dialogue systems is to talk with users and provide them with assistance and entertainment, if the systems show discriminatory behaviors in the interactions, the user experience will be adversely affected.
+Examples of gender and racial biases we observed from a popular Transformer retrieval dialog model are demonstrated in Table~\ref{tab:intro}.
+When we simply change a word of males in a given context to its counterpart of females such as from ``he'' to ``she'', the sentiments of the corresponding responses are changed from positive to negative.
+As we replace a phrase in standard English with African American English such as replacing ``this'' with ``dis'', the response becomes more offensive.
+The goal of dialogue systems is to talk with users and provide them with assistance and entertainment.
+If the systems show discriminatory behaviors, some underprivileged groups of users can be offended.
 Moreover, public commercial chatbots can get resisted for their improper speech \cite{DBLP:journals/sigcas/WolfMG17}.
 Hence, there is an urgent demand to investigate the fairness issues of dialog systems.

-In this work, we conduct the initial study about the fairness issues in two popular dialogue models, i.e., a generative dialogue model~\cite{sutskever2014sequence} and a retrieval dialogue model~\cite{DBLP:conf/nips/VaswaniSPUJGKP17}.
-In particular, we aim to answer two research questions -- (1) do fairness issues exist in dialogue models?
-(2) how to quantitatively measure fairness?
-(3) how to mitigate the bias in dialogue systems and ensure the fairness of them?
-Our key contributions are summarized as follows: \begin{itemize} \item We construct the first dataset to study gender and racial biases in dialogue models and we will release it to foster the fairness research; \item We define the fairness in dialogue systems formally and introduce a set of measurements to understand the fairness of a dialogue system quantitatively; \item We demonstrate that there exist significant gender-and race-specific biases in dialogue systems; and \item We propose two simple but effective debiasing methods which are demonstrated by experiments to be able to mitigate the biases in dialogue systems significantly. \end{itemize}
+In this work, we conduct a pioneering study about the fairness issues in two types of popular dialogue models, i.e., generative dialogue models~\cite{sutskever2014sequence} and retrieval dialogue models~\cite{DBLP:conf/nips/VaswaniSPUJGKP17}.
+In particular, we aim to answer three research questions: (1) do fairness issues exist in dialogue models?
+(2) how to quantitatively measure fairness? and (3) how to mitigate the bias in dialogue systems and ensure the fairness of them?
+Our key contributions are summarized as follows: \begin{itemize} \item We construct a benchmark dataset to study gender and racial biases in dialogue models; \item We define the fairness in dialogue systems formally and introduce a set of measurements to understand the fairness of a dialogue system quantitatively; \item We propose two simple but effective debiasing methods which are demonstrated by experiments to be able to mitigate the biases in dialogue systems significantly. \end{itemize}